Julusian/decklink-rs/README.md

 # Rust Decklink

-Blackmagic Design Decklink SDK wrapper for use in Rust.
+Blackmagic Design Decklink SDK bindings for Rust.
 This aims to be an easy to use and safe wrapper around the official C++ SDK.
 This makes use of a [C wrapper](https://github.com/Julusian/decklink-c) as rust does not support using some of the needed C++ directly.

 Note: This is very incomplete, but is working.
-The examples currently follow the official examples as closely as possible
+The examples try to follow the official examples as closely as possible

+Currently only tested on Linux x64, other platforms will likely need some work.
+Help on that is appreciated!

 ## Installation

 You will need to have the Decklink drivers (>=10.9.12) installed on your machine and a compatible device connected to do much with it.